Sikorsky CH-53 Sea Stallion: Design

 The CH-53A features a fully-articulated six-bladed main rotor and four-bladed tail rotor.
 According to Carter, the relatively high speed requirement stipulated by the USMC was the primary factor shaping the dynamic design.
 While the Sea Stallion's dynamic systems were largely derived from those used on the earlier Sikorsky S-64 Skycrane, substantial reengineering were also involved due to the vastly different operating requirements.
 Extensive use of titanium was made across its dynamic components, particularly for elements that may have been susceptible to degradation over time due to metal fatigue.
 Initially, the CH-53 was powered by a pair of General Electric T64-6 turboshaft engines, each of which provided up to 2850 shp.
-These engine were located on the upper fuselage.
+These engines were located on the upper fuselage.
 Later engines included the T64-1, capable of generating up to 3080 shp, and the T64-16, which was rated for up to 3485 shp.
 The HH-53B model featured T64-3 engines, which produced up to 3080 shp.

 The improved CH-53D features uprated engines, initially using the T64-GE-412 that could provide up to 3695 shp, then the T64-413 with its further elevated output of 3925 shp; these more powerful engines necessitated the use of an uprated transmission.
 Interior changes included additional seats, which allowed for up to 55 troops to be carried at a time.
 The CH-53D is generally armed with twin .50 BMG (12.7 mm) M2/XM218 machine guns.
 During the type's later years of service, it has become commonplace for CH-53Ds to have been retrofitted with various defensive countermeasures; such apparatus has often included an AN/ALE-39 chaff dispenser and an AN/ALQ-157 infrared countermeasure.

 Later production CH-53Ds featured a Blade Inspection Method (BIM) scheme to detect cracks in its metal rotors.
 BIM involved pressurizing the interior of the rotor blades with nitrogen.
 If a crack is present pressure is lost and a red indicator on the rotor blade tip was tripped.
 Later, the BIM system was connected to a cockpit display.
 BIM reduced the need to routinely swap rotor blades.